nufuturo-ufcg/clj-smells-catalog/README.md

       **Excerpt:** “Don't use (not (empty? x))!”

-## Accessing non-existent Map Fiels
+## Accessing non-existent Map Fields

 * __Description:__ This code smell occurs when code accesses map keys that may not exist, relying on nil as a default return without explicit handling.
 In Clojure, (`get m :key`) returns `nil` both when the key is missing and when it is explicitly associated with `nil`, which can obscure intent and lead to subtle bugs.
 Since Clojure maps treat `nil` as both a value and a signal of absence, the distinction between "missing" and "present but empty" becomes ambiguous.